 In that moment, I valued a three dollar jar of Skippy more than my children.
 In that moment, my scoffing at selfishness over an iPhone became conviction of selfishness over a bedtime snack.
 I’d rather berate my wife than pick around crusty bread crumbs.
 I’d rather hide my food than share with kids that God gave me to raise.
 This choosy dad chose peanut butter over his own offspring.
 No longer was I standing in judgment of my iPhone friend, but standing in humiliation over my stupid peanut butter.

-So enough about me.
-Let’s make you feel bad about you: what’s the dumbest thing you’ve ever gotten mad over?
-Comment below.
+What’s the dumbest thing you’ve ever gotten mad over?